uvilla/inverse17/01_InverseProblemPrototype/inverseProblemPrototype.md

 \right.
 $$

-and observe the temperature at the final time $T$
+and observe the temperature at the final time $T$:

 $$ \mathcal{F}(m) = u(x, T). $$

 #### Analytical solution to the forward problem.